MrMarlonM/quiz-game/README.md

 - [A concise video of "Bro Code" about the Fisher-Yates-Shuffle](https://www.youtube.com/watch?v=FGAUekwri1Q)

 To build the eventListeners for the project, it was really helpful to look up again how it was done in the [Love Maths Walkthrough project](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode).

+For realizing a timeout function I used this article from [freecodecamp](https://www.freecodecamp.org/news/javascript-settimeout-how-to-set-a-timer-in-javascript-or-sleep-for-n-seconds/).